svecosystem/barqode/docs/src/content/demos/full-demo.md

   import Demo from '$lib/components/demos/full-demo.svelte';
 </script>

-The `BarqodeStream` component continuously scans frames from a camera stream and detects barcodes in real-time.

-## Demo

 Modern mobile phones often have a variety of different cameras installed (e.g. front, rear, wide-angle, infrared, desk-view).
 The one picked by default is sometimes not the best choice.
 For more fine-grained control, you can select a camera by device constraints or by